Theawesomeboophis/UndeadPeopleTileset/README.md

 Mods what bundled with this tileset are graphical mods designed to work with this tileset and change certain aspects of it.

+If graphical mod (or any other mod with supplemental tileset inside (Secronom, Arcana, etc.)) do not work - save the game, close it, open it again and load save.
+It should 100% hook mods with tileset to the game.

 ## Interesting Mods with Undead_People sub tilesets (mini tileset within mod folder)

 #### *Secronom Zombies*: